Joshua-Byrd/CS622_term_project/README.md

 There are currently ten monsters, and each time the player enters a room, there is a chance that one will spawn.
 At this time, it is completely random, so the player may face an easily defeatable snake or an extremely difficult lich.
 In future iterations, I plan to add levels to the monsters and spawn them based on the level (i.e. a lower level monster will spawn more frequently than a higher level).
-If a monster is encountered, the player automatically enter into combat.
-The player can then attack using the *'attack'* command, disengage from combat using the *'flee'* command, *'examine'* their inventory, or *'consume'* an item.
-Note that these latter two actions effectively form the player's "turn" and the monster will continue to attack.
+If a monster is encountered, the player will automatically enter into combat.
+They can then attack using the *'attack'* command, disengage from combat using the *'flee'* command, *'examine'* their inventory, or *'consume'* an item.
+Note that these latter two actions effectively form the player's "turn" and the monster will continue to attack them.

-As mentioned, in the latest iteration gold has been implemented and can be picked up with the *'get gold'* command.
-Note that gold is implemented separately from items, so the command *'get all'* will not retrieve any gold present.
+As mentioned, in the latest iteration, gold has been implemented and can be picked up with the *'get gold'* command.
+The *'get all'* command will retrieve all items that can be picked and the gold, too.
-There are new options in the main menu as well.
-You can now view the top players (including the current player) by gold obtained and by monsters killed, and you can view all past characters and their achievements.

 ## Current Commands
 At this time, the following command are functional: